Polk County, Florida: Post-Reconstruction era to World War II

 White violence rose against blacks in the late 19th century in a regionwide effort to establish and maintain white supremacy as Southern states disenfranchised most blacks and imposed Jim Crow.
-Whites lynched 20 African Americans in Polk County from 1895 to 1921; Three black men, whose names were not recorded, were murdered in a mass lynching on May 25, 1895, accused of rape.
+Whites lynched 20 African Americans in Polk County from 1895 to 1921.
+Three black men, whose names were not recorded, were murdered in a mass lynching on May 25, 1895, accused of rape.
 While others were killed for alleged crimes (never proven), one black man was lynched for supposedly insulting a white woman.
-The man, Henry Scott was a porter on a train from Lakeland to Bartow.
+The man, Henry Scott, was a porter on a train from Lakeland to Bartow.
 While he was preparing a berth for one woman on May 20, 1920, another white woman became angry that he made her wait.
 She sent a telegram to the next station where he was met by a sheriff, arrested, and then turned over to a mob that shot him 40-50 times.
-Columbia County also had 20 such lynching murders; these two counties had the second-highest total of lynchings of African Americans of any county in the state.
+Columbia County had 20 such lynching murders.
+These two counties had the second-highest total of lynchings of African Americans of any county in Florida.

 In the first few decades of the 1900s, thousands of acres of land around Bartow were purchased by the phosphate industry.
 The county seat became the hub of the largest phosphate industry in the United States, attracting both immigrants and African-American and white workers from rural areas.

-Polk County was the leading citrus county in the United States for much of the 20th century, and even the county seat Bartow has had several large groves.
+Polk County was the leading citrus county in the United States for much of the 20th century.
+Even the county seat Bartow has had several large groves.
 In 1941, the city built an airport northeast of town in the county.
 The airport was taken over by the federal government during World War II and was the training location for many Army Air Corps pilots during the war.
 The airport was returned to the city in 1967 and renamed as Bartow Municipal Airport.

 Mid-20th century to present

 In the 20th century, the Ku Klux Klan revived and was active in Polk County, even after World War II.
 Klansmen were photographed in hoods and robes in 1958 in a church in Mulberry.
-During the 1960s violence related to civil rights movement was attributed to the Klan.
-In 1967, a white man shot and severely wounded a popular African-American high school football player who was integrating Lake Ariana Beach.
+During the 1960s, violence related to civil-rights movement was attributed to the Klan.
+In 1967, a white man shot and severely wounded a popular African-American high-school football player who was integrating Lake Ariana Beach.
 A Klan group marched in Lakeland in full regalia in 1979, their last public march by the Confederate monument in Munn Park.